 - They serve for a term of three years and can be re-elected a maximum of three times (that is, up to a maximum of 9 years' service)

 - GWCU members vote for new board members each year

 - The board chooses a chair, vice-chair and secretary

 Jonquil Cairns joined the Board in 2015.
 She brings 25 years’ experience from Lloyds Banking Group, in Retail, Commercial and Operations functions, and her qualification as a Certified Accountant to her role as a Director.
 She is Chair of the Risk Oversight Committee and a member of the Audit Committee.
-Having recently retired, Jonquil also volunteers as a Business Mentor for the Prince's Trust and as a Ranger at Bristol Zoo.
+Having recently retired, Jonquil also volunteers as a Business Mentor for the Prince's Trust and as an Engagement Volunteer at Bristol Zoo.

 Denis Lindsay joined the Board in December 2019.
 He brings experience from having held a number of voluntary non-executive roles, including as Chair of school governors, supporting a technology start-up, and on the board of St. Paul’s Carnival - where they won Best Event in the 2019 Bristol Life Awards.
 Denis works for multinational companies helping to deliver digital and IT transformation projects.